 It was successfully demonstrated via four property development sector use-cases:

 The property sector represents the single biggest industry sector of the NSW economy and the biggest single employer.
 Yet, there has been little-to-no performance reporting or metrics for the PDP and, by extension, no structured way to improve its performance.
 Quicker, more efficient property development and construction outcomes for NSW can now be delivered through this integrated information PDT Platform that provides real-time monitoring and analytics.

 - A demonstration of the PDT Platform, with user interfaces configured for deployment across the four participants (developers, local councils, utilities, and state government).

 - A demonstration of open API / integration interfaces supporting interoperability with contemporary programming frameworks, including native API calls to the Blockchain and document storage as well as a Business Intelligence dashboard for property pipeline performance monitoring.

 Participating stakeholder demonstrations were successful and well-received.
 All stakeholders have identified how the PDT Platform can benefit their business and have encouraged further involvement in subsequent project stages to explore potential integration with existing business processes.

-For more information on this innovative project, contact FrontierSI at firstname.lastname@example.org or connect with Chief Innovation and Delivery Officer, Phil Delaney, at email@example.com
+To learn more about this innovative project, contact FrontierSI at firstname.lastname@example.org or connect with Phil Delaney, at email@example.com.